oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-model-binding-instead-of-formcollection/rule.md

 ```

-::: greybox
-Figure: Good Example – Using MVC’s model binding allows you to work with an automatically-populated object instead
+::: greyboxFigure: Good Example – Using MVC’s model binding allows you to work with an automatically-populated object instead